Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Results (PACD)

-Overall, we see a clear benefit from the addition of our constrained decoding module.
+Regarding GPT-2, we see a clear benefit from the addition of our constrained decoding module.
 Firstly, across all evaluation criteria, either base (i.e., vanilla) or finetuned GPT-2 receives the highest scores (indicated in bold) when the PACD module is applied.
-However, we do see finetuned GPT-2 without the addition of PACD (GPT-2FT -w/o) outperforming the equivalent model with PACD enabled on the criteria of Fluency and Coherence, which evaluate grammar and semantics, respectively.
-One explanation for this is that GPT-2 (overall) has been shown to perform poorly in the Topic-to-Twister setting when considering coherent and grammatical outputs (see also \S\ref{sec:case_studies}).
+However, we do see finetuned GPT-2 without the addition of PACD (\textit{GPT-2$_\text{13k}$ -w/o}) outperforming the equivalent model with PACD enabled on the criteria of Fluency and Coherence, which evaluate grammar and semantics, respectively.
+One explanation for this is that GPT-2 (overall) has been shown to perform poorly in the topic-to-twister setting when considering coherent and grammatical outputs (see also \S\ref{sec:case_studies}).
 Consequently, the addition of even more restrictive decoding rules brought about by PACD is slightly detrimental to the general quality of the output.
 On the other hand, non-finetuned language models are primarily designed to output standard prose that is grammatical and sensible initially.
 Consequently, the addition of the PACD decoding module does not damage the overall readability of the outputs too severely.
 Importantly, however, we do not analyze the performance of base GPT-2 without the PACD decoding module, as the performance of GPT-2 in zero-shot scenarios is poor, therefore making this not a meaningful point of comparison.
-Interestingly, however, base GPT-2 with PACD (GPT-2 -w PACD) outperforms the finetuned models either with or without the presence of the additional decoding module, suggesting that the most desirable approach may be "train \textit{or} constrain", rather than "train \textit{and} constrain", as this allows phoneme-level control without sacrificing grammaticality.
-Finally, a significant finding from the human evaluation results is that the PACD module results in a significant increase in the Difficulty of Articulation criteria (named "Articulation" in \autoref{tab:human_eval_constrained}).
-This indicates the success of our constraint filters in selecting phoneme pairs that contribute to maximal levels of phoneme-level confusion, and therefore mispronunciation (i.e., the key to a successful tongue-twister).
+Interestingly, however, base GPT-2 with PACD (\textit{GPT-2 -w}) outperforms the finetuned models either with or without the presence of the additional decoding module, suggesting that the most desirable approach may be "train \textit{or} constrain", rather than "train \textit{and} constrain", as this allows phoneme-level control without sacrificing grammatically.